Classical-Quantum Arbitrarily Varying Wiretap Channel: Ahlswede dichotomy, Positivity, Resources, Super Activation: Introduction

 A classical-quantum channel with a jammer is called an arbitrarily varying classical-quantum channel.
-In \cite{Ahl/Bli}, the capacity of arbitrarily varying classical-quantum channels is analyzed.
+In \cite{Ahl/Bli} the capacity of arbitrarily varying classical-quantum channels is analyzed.
 A lower bound of the capacity has been given.
-An alternative proof of \cite{Ahl/Bli}'s result and a proof of the strong converse is given in \cite{Bj/Bo/Ja/No}.
-In \cite{Ahl/Bj/Bo/No}, Ahlswede Dichotomy for the arbitrarily varying classical-quantum channels is established, and a sufficient and necessary condition for the zero deterministic capacity is given.
-In \cite{Bo/No}, a simplification of this condition for the arbitrarily varying classical-quantum channels is given.
+An alternative proof and a proof of the strong converse are given in \cite{Bj/Bo/Ja/No}.
+In \cite{Ahl/Bj/Bo/No} the Ahlswede dichotomy for the arbitrarily varying classical-quantum channels is established, and a sufficient and necessary condition for the zero deterministic capacity is given.
+In \cite{Bo/No} a simplification of this condition for the arbitrarily varying classical-quantum channels is given.
 A classical-quantum channel with an eavesdropper is called a classical-quantum wiretap channel, its secrecy capacity has been determined in \cite{De} and \cite{Ca/Wi/Ye}.

 A classical-quantum channel with both a jammer and an eavesdropper is called an arbitrarily varying classical-quantum wiretap channel.
-It is defined as a family of pairs of indexed channels $\{(W_t,V_t) :t=1,\cdots,T\}$ with a common input alphabet and possible different output alphabets, connecting a sender with two receivers, a legal one and a wiretapper, where $t$ is called a channel state of the channel pair.
+It is defined as a family of pairs of indexed channels $\{(W_t,V_t):t=1,\ldots,T\}$ with a common input alphabet and possible different output systems, connecting a sender with two receivers, a legal one and a wiretapper, where $t$ is called a channel state of the channel pair.
 The legitimate receiver accesses the output of the first part of the pair, i.e., the first channel $W_t$ in the pair, and the wiretapper observes the output of the second part, i.e., the second channel $V_t$, respectively.
 A channel state $t$, which varies from symbol to symbol in an arbitrary manner, governs both the legal receiver's channel and the wiretap channel.
 A code for the channel conveys information to the legal receiver such that the wiretapper knows nothing about the transmitted information in the sense of the stronger security criterion (cf. Remark \ref{remsc}).
 This is a generalization of compound classical-quantum wiretap channels in \cite{Bo/Ca/Ca/De}, when the channel states are not stationary, but can change over time.

-The secrecy capacity of the arbitrarily varying classical-quantum wiretap channels has been analyzed in \cite{Bl/Ca}.
-A lower bound of the randomness assisted capacity has been given, and it was shown that: either this bound is also a lower bound for the deterministic capacity, or else the deterministic capacity is equal to zero.